 Atlanta, GA 30374-0256

-The Consumer Statement you add to your Equifax credit report will not be reflected on your TransUnion or Experian credit reports.
+Adding a Consumer Statement to your Equifax credit report does not add it to your credit reports with the other nationwide consumer reporting agencies, TransUnion or Experian, or any other consumer reporting agency.
 If you want to add a Consumer Statement to those credit reports, you'll need to contact them separately.
-You won't always find the same information at all three CRAs because some creditors or lenders may report to only one, two or none of the nationwide credit bureaus.
+Don’t forget, you won't always ﬁnd the same information on your credit reports at all three nationwide consumer reporting agencies because creditors or lenders may not report to all three of them.